 - Leaking or faulty fuel pressure regulator or restricted return line

-- Faulty readings from other sensors such as a Mass Air Flow Sensor.
-You may actually be getting more air than the MAF tells the computer
+- Faulty readings from other sensors, such as a (MAF) Sensor.
+You may actually be getting more air than the (MAF) tells the computer.

-The other codes we should address are those related to the sensors located after the catalytic converter.
-Though these may appear identical to the (O2) Sensor pre-converter, they perform an entirely different task and are known as Monitors.
-The only job of these sensors is to “monitor” the efficiency of the catalytic converters.
+The other codes we should address, are those related to the sensors, located after the catalytic converter.
+Though these may appear identical to the oxygen sensor (O2) pre-converter.
+They perform an entirely different task and are known as, Monitors.
+The only job of these sensors is to, “monitor” the efficiency of the catalytic converters.

-The computer compares the readings from the (O2) sensor (pre cats) and the monitors (post cat) to determine if the catalytic converters are doing their job and “cleaning” the exhaust.
-You never want to replace a monitor for a rich/lean concern as they have no bearing on these codes.
+The computer compares the readings from, the (O2) sensor (pre cats) and the monitors (post cat).
+Then, determines if, the catalytic converters are doing their job and “cleaning” the exhaust.
+You never want to replace a monitor for a rich/lean concern, as they have no bearing on these codes.

-As the converters begin to fail, you will see the monitors voltage readings follow the (O2) sensor readings.
-Technically these are all “Oxygen Sensor” but it is important to distinguish the difference between pre-converter & post converter sensors, so I find it easiest to stick to calling the back ones monitors.
+As the converters begin to fail, you will see the monitors voltage readings, follow the (O2) sensor readings.
+Technically these are all “Oxygen Sensors” but it is important to distinguish the difference.
+So, between pre-converter & post converter sensors, I find it easiest to stick to, calling the back ones monitors.

-The (O2) sensor can last up to 100K miles, but typically you would experience problems sooner than that.
-Over time, an (O2) sensor may become caked with byproducts of combustion, such as sulfur, lead, fuel additives, oil ash, etc. This contamination causes the sensor to lose its ability to produce voltage and send the right signal.
+So, the (O2) sensor can last, up to 100K miles.
+But, typically you would experience problems, sooner than that.
+Over time, an (O2) sensor, may become caked with byproducts of combustion, such as sulfur, lead, fuel additives, oil ash.
+This contamination, causes the sensor to lose its ability, to produce voltage and send the right signal.

-This is critical for maintaining low emissions and good fuel economy.
-If an O2 sensor gets “lazy” because of old age or contamination, the computer may not be able to adjust the fuel mixture quickly enough as the engine’s operating conditions change.
-O2 sensors that are failing tend to read lean, which causes the fuel system to run overly rich to compensate.
+This is critical for maintaining, low emissions and good fuel economy.
+Sometimes, an (O2) sensor gets “lazy” because of old age or contamination.
+Then, the computer may not be able to adjust the fuel mixture quickly enough, as the engine’s operating conditions change.
+(O2) sensors that are failing tend to read lean, which causes the fuel system to run overly rich to compensate.